-It is the size of the containers that is the main issue with regard to being able to take them through the TSA checkpoint rather than the fact that they are an aerosol.
+It is the size of the aerosol containers that is the main issue with being able to take them through the TSA checkpoint rather than the fact that they are an aerosol.

-Only those aerosols which contain 3.4oz/100ml or less of liquid can go in your carry on bags.
-Generally, this means that aerosol cans should be packed in your checked bags since most aerosols contain substantially more liquid than this.
+Only aerosol cans that are 3.4oz/100ml or less in size, regardless of the amount of liquid they contain can go in your carry on bags.
+Generally, this means that aerosols should be packed in your checked bags since most aerosols contain substantially more liquid than this.

 To find out more about traveling with liquids, read my full article about the maximum liquids you can carry on a plane and the TSA 3-1-1 liquids rule.

 How to take aerosols through the TSA checkpoint

 The Transportation Security Administration rules apply to all liquids, including those contained in aerosols, and state that they must be separated from your carry on baggage and be placed in a transparent, resealable quart-sized bag in a separate bin.

 Only one quart-sized liquids bag is allowed per passenger.